 horology – the study of timekeeping.

 watch, mechanism of – a mechanical watch has five main parts – a mainspring, gear chain, balance wheel, escapement and face.
 The mainspring is the energy source.
 The gear chain is keeps the time by transmitting energy to the balance wheel and by keeping the count.
 The balance wheel is the mechanism which oscillates at a regular interval.
-The escapement allows regulates the balance wheel oscillation and also move the hands forward.
-The face is the visual plate to show you the time.
+The escapement regulates the balance wheel oscillation and also move the hands forward.
+The face (or dial) is the visual plate to show you the time.